A topic from the subject of Biochemistry in Chemistry.

 Vitamins

-• Essential for a wide range of bodily functions, including energy production, immune function, and bone health
+• Essential for various bodily functions, including energy production, immune function, and bone health

 Equipment and Techniques